martinsarrionandia/aws-rancher/README.md

  *Note*

   It's best not to manage any secret data with terraform as the contents are stored in an S3 bucket.
 Even if it's encrypted.
-As we are not storing nuclear launch codes we will make an exception due to lazyness.
+As we are not storing nuclear launch codes, we will make an exception due to laziness.

 # Components